 If you're making changes yourself, or relying on an upstream application to do the heavy-lifting of migrating to PHP 8 for you, you’ll want to test your application.
 Focus on common and heavily-used functions first – but also don’t leave those rarely used scripts behind either (think about things that perhaps only run at a certain time of the year or are done occasionally).
 The trick with testing is to run your script on a representative platform, with real data (if possible) – making your tests as true-to-live as you can will give you a better idea if things will run correctly.

-Now you know when you want to migrate to a newer PHP version, you need to make sure you back everything up.
+Now you know when you want to migrate to a newer PHP version, you need to make sure you back up your website or projects.
 If the newer version of PHP 8 clashes with your scripts and breaks something, you’re going to want a copy of your files that you can restore – we’re sure you don’t want to end up sitting there unpicking your scripts.

 What we’re trying to say is that you’ll want to update anything that uses your PHP scripts to make sure that they can support the release you’re making the move to.
 If your software can’t support your PHP, then some stuff just won’t work.

-We talked about some features that have been added in PHP 8.0 and PHP 8.1, but new releases don’t just have new features added to them, they also have older features removed and even some changed.
+We talked about some features that have been added in PHP 8 releases, but new releases don’t just have new features added to them, they also have older features removed and even some changed.
 So for instance, if you’re migrating from PHP 7.4 to 8.0, there are new reserved keywords, each() has been removed and the ability to use array_key_exists() has been removed and that barely touches the surface.

 Thankfully PHP makes dev life a little easier by releasing an outline of backward incompatible features and deprecations when migrating from both 7.4 to 8.0 and 8.0 to 8.1.